 How do I choose the right animal behavior consultant?

 There are many qualified people waiting to help you and your dog, so take time to choose the person who bests suits your needs.
 If your dog has no behavioral issues and needs basic training in obedience or agility, call on a trainer.
 If your dog has behavior problems that need to be addressed, consider a CAAB or Dip ACVB.
-And remember that your veterinarian is there to provide advice and can refer you to another animal behavior consultant if needed.
+You may need to travel a bit to find the right help.
+Remember that your veterinarian is there to provide advice and can refer you to another animal behavior consultant if needed.

 Before hiring a trainer or consultant, look at their resume and speak to past clients.
+You should look for someone who will focus on positive training methods instead of negative reinforcement techniques (which are outdated).
 If you are going to enroll your dog in a group class, make a visit to observe the trainer in action before signing up.

-Private sessions with a trainer or CAAB or Dip ACVB are better for addressing specific behavior problems like phobias, separation anxiety, excessive barking, destructive chewing and aggression.
+Private sessions with a trainer, CAAB, or Dip ACVB are better for addressing specific behavior problems like phobias, separation anxiety, excessive barking, destructive chewing and aggression.
 They cost more, but are better at tackling complicated issues.

 Setting a Reasonable Level of Expectation